sharetribe/flex-docs/src/docs/tutorial-listings/new-wizard-tab/index.md

 ```

 Above, we have defined the necessary constants to use in the form.
 It is
-good to note that the EditListingAccessoriesForm component receives an
+good to note that the EditListingExtraFeaturesForm component receives an
-_onSubmit_ prop, defined in EditListingAccessoriesPanel, that gets
+_onSubmit_ prop, defined in EditListingExtraFeaturesPanel, that gets
 passed directly to the FinalForm component.
 The FinalForm component
 wraps that prop as the _handleSubmit_ form render prop, which we then
 pass to the actual Form as _onSubmit_.